Neo-psychedelia: 1970s–1980s: Post-punk

 By 1978–1979, new wave was considered independent from punk and post-punk (the latter was initially known as "new musick").
 (Note: Contemporary writers like Jon Savage saw the experimental and radical musical deconstructions of groups like Devo, Throbbing Gristle, Siouxsie and the Banshees, the Slits, and Wire as "post-punk" maneuvers.)
 Author Clinton Heylin marks the second half of year 1977 and the first half of year 1978 as the "true starting-point for English post-punk".
 (Note: He says that the arrival of guitarist John McKay in Siouxsie and the Banshees in 1977, Magazine's album Real Life (1978), and Wire's new musical direction as factors in this starting point.
 Journalist David Stubbs wrote that Siouxsie and the Banshees' music in 1982 had got "neo-psychedelic flourishes" with "pan-like flutes" and "treated loops".)
 Some of the indie music scene's bands, including the Soft Boys, the Teardrop Explodes, Wah!, and Echo & the Bunnymen, became major figures of neo-psychedelia.
 (Note: Reynolds surmised that Echo & the Bunnymen's "tuneful" music could be likened to "two other leading postpunk groups to come from Liverpool during this period: Wah!
 Heat, with their ringing chords and endless crescendos, and the neopsychedelic outfit Teardrop Explodes, whose singer, Julian Cope, described the band's songs as 'cries of joy.
 He also notes that Echo & the Bunnymen were heralded as the harbingers of "new psychedelia", he writes, "despite the fact that in those days they never ingested anything more deranging than pints of ale".
 The band's manager, Bill Drummond, said: "All that postpunk vanguard stuff, we'd just think that was completely stupid.")
-In the early 1980s, Siouxsie and the Banshees crafted a "exotic neo-psychedelic pop" with the arrival of guitarist John McGeoch.
+According to writers David Luhrssen and Michael Larson, the movement was referred to as "'the New Psychedelia' in the UK or 'neo-psychedelia' by rock critics".
+In the early 1980s, Siouxsie and the Banshees crafted an "exotic neo-psychedelic pop" with the arrival of guitarist John McGeoch.
 The early 1980s Paisley Underground movement followed neo-psychedelia.
 Originating in Los Angeles, the movement saw a number of young bands who were influenced by the psychedelia of the late 1960s and all took different elements of it, and the term "Paisley Underground" was later expanded to include others from outside the city who explored the same songwriting techniques and influences.